You are here

 Human gut bifidobacteria inhibit the growth of the opportunistic fungal pathogen Candida albicans (2022) paper published in FEMS Microbiology Ecology by Liviana Ricci et al

-• Alan Walker had extensive press interviews (e.g. De Standaard, ZME Science, New Scientist, The Hindu, Neue Zurcher Zeitung) in the 2nd half of 2023 to advertise his article published in Nature Microbiology, illustrating myths and misconceptions about the microbiome.
+• Alan Walker carried out extensive press interviews (e.g. De Standaard, ZME Science, New Scientist, The Hindu, Neue Zurcher Zeitung) to advertise one of his articles, published in Nature Microbiology, illustrating myths and misconceptions about the microbiome.
+Several other news outlets from around the world picked up the news story and ran articles about it (https://nature.altmetric.com/details/152191319/news).

 Related Projects